-You'll need to make your way to the starting point of each tour, so this is the perfect deal for those that want to enjoy a self-drive trip on Iceland's South Coast, and throw in a few memorable activities along the way.
+You'll need to make your way to the starting point of each tour, so this is the perfect deal for those that want to enjoy a self-drive trip on Iceland's South Coast and throw in a few memorable activities along the way.
 Each tour is booked on a separate day, and they all fit in nicely with the driving route from Reykjavík heading east along the southern shore.

-You're in charge of making your way from one location to the next, and booking your accommodations along the way.
+You're in charge of making your way from one location to the next and booking your accommodations along the way.
 If you like flexibility and sightseeing with a bunch of physical activity thrown into the mix, then this combination of tours was made for you.

 So don't wait!
 Enjoy the beautiful Icelandic nature with this exciting tour combo.
 Check availability by choosing a date.

-You will meet your guide at the parking lot by Silfra fissure, where you will be suited up in a drysuit and given all necessary equipment such as a snorkelling mask and fins.
+You will meet your guide at the parking lot by Silfra fissure, where you will be suited up in a drysuit and given all necessary equipment such as a snorkeling mask and fins.
 The water in the fissure is glacial, so you'll also get a warm suit underneath your drysuit as well as neoprene gloves.

 After a short walk back to the parking lot, you'll be greeted with hot chocolate and cookies.
 After that, you're free to spend the rest of the day sightseeing.

-The beautiful but bumpy route takes you through black sand dunes and past some impressive mountains before you reach the ice cap of Mýrdalsjökull glacier which covers Katla volcano.
+The beautiful but bumpy route takes you through black sand dunes and past some impressive mountains before you reach the ice cap of Mýrdalsjökull glacier, which covers Katla volcano.
 Your guide will tell you stories of the volcano and the evil witch after which the volcano is named.

-The scenery is fantastic, with enormous white, blue and black ice surrounded by mountains and sand fields.
+The scenery is fantastic, with enormous white, blue, and black ice surrounded by mountains and sand fields.
 Visitors are sure to feel the connection with Mother Nature and be in awe of the unfathomable size of the glacier they're presented with.
 You'll see firsthand the constant changes of the environment, and witness impressive ice formations, blue ice in cracks and crevasses and learn about this frosty landscape from your experienced guide.